-A case-based interpretation and reporting course organised by Infomed Research & Training, on Tuesday 2 and Wednesday 3 July 2019, at a venue in central London (TBA)Book Online now
+A case-based interpretation and reporting course organised by Infomed Research & Training, on Tuesday 2 and Wednesday 3 July 2019, at the Park Plaza County Hall Hotel, 1 Addington Street, London SE1 7RYBook Online now Map to Venue

 Dr Keshthra Satchi,